College Community Chorus

 Once again this year the tradition continues!
 Music scores are provided (or bring your own!) for singers; if you play a string instrument, flute/oboe, bassoon, or baroque trumpet, orchestra parts are also available at the reading.
 Donation requested at the door ($5 adult / $10 family).

-In addition to choruses, some of the arias from the work are sung by members of our community, including, in 2011, Jessica Allen, Leila McVeigh, Grace Weber, sopranos; Heidi Willis, alto; Francois Clemmons, tenor; Joe McVeigh, Jeff Buettner, basses.
-And, each year, the reading features a harpsichord made by Robert Hicks of Lincoln, VT, in 2011 played by Cynthia Huard.
+In addition to choruses, some of the arias from the work are sung by members of our community and college faculty, including, during the past two years, Jessica Allen, Leila McVeigh, Grace Weber, sopranos; Heidi Willis, Erin Grainger, altos; François Clemmons, tenor; Joe McVeigh, Jeff Buettner, basses.
+And, each year, the reading features a harpsichord made by Robert Hicks of Lincoln, VT, in 2011 played by Cynthia Huard, and in 2012 by Larry Hamberlin.

 For more information, contact Jeff Rehbach at email@example.com or 802.989.7355 (feel free to leave a message).